MDPO: Overcoming the Training-Inference Divide of Masked Diffusion Language Models: Methodology

 Here, the expectation is computed over the unmasked ground truth sequences $\{x_0\}$ in the dataset and a randomly drawn masking ratio $\tau\sim U(0,1)$. $\tilde\gamma(x_0,\tau)$ is a masking function that sets each token of $x_0$ to the mask token $\cM$ independently with probability $\tau$. $L$ is the sequence length and superscript $i$ for both $x$ and $\bar{x}$ denotes the $i$'th element in the sequence.
 The cross-entropy loss is only computed on the masked tokens as indicated by the function $\mathbbm{1}[\cdot]$.
 In practice, $p_{\theta}\left(x_0 \mid \bar{x}_{\tau}\right)$ often depends on an additional input prompt which we drop here for notational clarity.

 \boldparagraph{Inference} Inference of LLaDA involves iterative refinement from a fully masked input, progressively reducing the number of masked tokens at each step $t$.
 This is necessary, as the initial noise contains no structure and the mapping from noise to the generated sequence is highly non-linear and multimodal \citep{Xiao2022ICLR, Song2021ICLR}.
 Hence, multiple iterations (each conditioning on the structure generated so far) are required to achieve coherent, contextually and syntactically consistent outputs \citep{Nie2025ARXIV, Feng2025ARXIV}.
-Given $T$ denoising steps, the inference starts from a fully masked sequence $\bar{x}_T = (\cM,\dots,\cM)$ and alternates the following two steps: \begin{enumerate} \item Given a masked sequence $\bar{x}_t$, draw all masked tokens by sampling from $x_{t-1} \sim p_\theta\big(\cdot \mid \bar{x}_t\big)$ to produce a \textit{fully unmasked} sequence $x_{t-1}$.
+Given $T$ denoising steps, the inference starts from a fully masked sequence $\bar{x}_T = (\cM,\dots,\cM)$ and alternates the following two steps: \begin{enumerate} \item Given a masked sequence $\bar{x}_t$, draw all masked tokens by sampling $x_{t-1} \sim p_\theta\big(\cdot \mid \bar{x}_t\big)$ to produce a \textit{fully unmasked} sequence $x_{t-1}$.

 \item Remask $x_{t-1}$ using a confidence-based remasking function $\gamma$ yielding a \textit{partially masked} sequence $\bar{x}_{t-1}$.
-More specifically, with decreasing $t$, LLaDA remasks a decreasing number of tokens based on the current model's confidence score $1 - p_{\theta}(x_{t-1}^i \mid \bar{x}_t)$ \end{enumerate} LLaDA continues this process until time step $t=0$.
-The confidence-based remasking strategy (2) reveals more and more structure for $p_\theta(x_{t-1}|\bar{x}_t)$ to condition on over time.
-The number of denoising steps $T$ is a hyperparameter providing a trade-off between efficiency and quality \citep{Nie2025ARXIV}.
-We refer the reader to \secref{subsec:remasking} for details about the implementation of the remasking function $\gamma$.
+More specifically, with decreasing $t$, LLaDA remasks a decreasing number of tokens based on the current model's confidence score $p_{\theta}(x_{t-1}^i \mid \bar{x}_t)$ \end{enumerate} LLaDA continues this process until $x_0$ is sampled.
+The confidence-based remasking strategy in the second step above reveals more and more structure for $p_\theta(\cdot \mid \bar{x}_t)$ in the first step to condition on over time. $T$ is a hyperparameter that trades off computation and quality \citep{Nie2025ARXIV} in practice.
+We refer readers to \secref{subsec:remasking} for details about the implementation of the remasking function $\gamma$.